How to Find the Right WordPress Photography Themes to Leave an Excellent Impression on your Visitors

 17. ExDesimo - Use Videos to complement your photography

 A picture speaks a thousand words.
 A video can deliver even more.

 Integrating videos in the backgrounds of your site or simply uploading those to galleries you can deliver the message to the target audience way more effectively, as well as keep the users captivated with the storytelling.

 Exdesimo uses the power of background videos to the fullest.

 The technique is not new to the web audience.

-In fact, you can find it on websites on different topics, not only the ones representing photography portfolios.
-By means of the parallax scrolling effect, you can get the audience immersed into a more captivating site browsing as you create an illusion of depth on the pages.
+You can find it on websites on different topics, not only the ones representing photography portfolios.
+Using the parallax scrolling effect, you can get the audience immersed into a more captivating site browsing as you create an illusion of depth on the pages.
 Parallax scrolling is a very modern design, and you'll find that the best free WordPress themes support it today.

 Added to the layout of the Photographer Portfolio Responsive WordPress Theme, the technique adds a sense of interactivity to the page.

-19. Mevis - Use creative animations to give photography website that edge
+19. Mevis - Use creative animations to give a photography website that edge